-As with any project management tool, the more you understand a Gantt chart, the more you can utilize it to you and your team’s advantage.
+A Gantt chart can be an effective tool for project managers to visually represent project progress.
+But how do you ensure that your Gantt chart includes the correct information to wow your stakeholders?
+As with any project management tool, the more you understand a Gantt chart, the more you can use it to you and your team’s advantage.

 - Elements Of A Basic Gantt Chart

 - Customizing Your Gantt Chart For Your Team and Projects